joshsid8/RNGLuck/README.md

 This was made using Autohotkey, my first steps for my software engineering career and stuff >:)

-This seems to be my first ever solo repository on Github, so expect basic stuff here.
+This is my first ever solo repository on Github, so expect basic stuff here.